January in Paris: Moving and feasting

 We started our day at a leisurely hour with an early lunch (my yearly fix), Breizh Cafe, known for their galettes (buckwheat crepes), oysters and artisanal cider selections, all specialties of Brittany.
 It was delicious as always.
 I selected one of the day’s specials, Campagnarde, with smoked duck, mushrooms and Jeruselum artichokes.
 Sadly, we didn’t have enough room for one of their dessert crepes, definitely poor planning on our part.

 We met Patricia at MEP, Maison Européenne de la Photographie, also in the Marais and consistently interesting.
 It is rare that we come to Paris and don’t go there.
 This day was no exception, with 2 shows of interest.
 One grabbed our attention right away, a name that immediately summons macabre associations, namely David Lynch.
-Yes, the Twin Peaks creature and director of such films as Eraserhead (which despite being a hardcore cinephile, has a strangely hynotic effect on me, making me fall asleep each time I watch it at exactly the same spot), Blue Velvet, Mulholland Drive, and other moody and surreal visions.
+Yes, the Twin Peaks creator and director of such films as Eraserhead (which despite being a hardcore cinephile, has a strangely hynotic effect on me, making me fall asleep each time I watch it, at exactly the same spot), Blue Velvet, Mulholland Drive, and other moody and surreal visions.
 This show of black and white photographs, created for this exhibit, is immediately recognizable for it’s Lynchian sensibility, with arresting but disturbing imagery.

 The second show occupied multiple floors and was a new name for us, but a wonderful discovery: Joan Fontcuberta, a pluri-potential Catalan artist.
 Entitled “Camouflages,” the exhibit featured multiple different bodies of work, of astonishing variety, in which he plays with the putative truth perceived in photography.
 He assumes various identities, constructs whole histories of “scientists,” cosmonauts and other figures, building entire narratives around these types, supported by elaborate documents, specimens, photographs, video, and ephemera.
 One of my favorites was based on the typological botanical work of Karl Blossfeldt, whose botanical photographs published in 1929 became an overnight sensation and are still regarded as a seminal book of photography.
 Fontcuberta did his own typology, which at first glance bears a resemblance to Blossfeldt’s work, but closer inspection shows us these plants are deformed, dead, imaginary and quite inventive.
 In other bodies of work, the artist assumes other personas, including a “scientist” whose “discoveries” are documented by extensive materials, including “specimen” sculptures, sketches, notebooks, descriptions of morphology and other scientific “observations.”
 Some of the animal “discoveries” of this purported person were quite marvelous and inventive, frankly amusing, such as a snake with multiple pairs of chicken legs.